VainF/DeepLabV3Plus-Pytorch/README.md

 DeepLabV3 and DeepLabV3+ for Pytorch.

 #### Available Architectures
-specify the model architectture with '--model ARCH_NAME'
+specify the model architecture with '--model ARCH_NAME'

 | DeepLabV3    |  DeepLabV3+        |
 | :---: | :---:     |